ofekrotem/Autonomous-Robotics-Ex0/README.md

    - The final position is refined using a least squares estimation method to minimize the residual errors between the measured and predicted pseudoranges.

+## GNSS Data Viewer

+### Features

+- A graphical user interface built using Pygame to display the latest GNSS data and calculated positions.
+- Fetches and displays data from the Python server in real-time.

+### Key Components

+- **Data Fetching**: Periodically requests the latest GNSS data from the server.
+- **Display**: Renders the fetched data on the screen, including raw measurements and calculated positions.
+- **Scrolling**: Supports vertical scrolling to view all data.

+### Usage

+1. Ensure the Python server is running and accessible.
+2. Run the `parserUI.py` script to start the GNSS Data Viewer.
+3. Use the mouse wheel to scroll through the displayed data.

+### Example Data Display

+The viewer displays the latest received GNSS measurements and the last calculated position, with the ability to scroll through the data if it exceeds the screen space.

+### Error Handling

+The viewer logs any errors encountered while fetching data, ensuring continuous operation even if data retrieval fails temporarily.

 ## Setup and Execution

 ### Prerequisites

 - Android Studio for developing and deploying the Android application.
 - Python 3.x for running the server-side scripts.
+- Pygame library for the GNSS Data Viewer.

 ### Steps to Run the Project